Beer-cask-aged whiskey is a bit of a separated-at-birth notion. After all, whiskey basically begins as beer. So, why not bring it all back home?

-“It essentially sanded down the rough edges that can come with bourbon,” says Brad Kamphuis, the director of operations for New Holland Brewing in Holland, Mich.
-He’s referring to his beer barrel bourbon and beer barrel rye, which are aged in barrels from the brewery’s popular Dragon’s Milk stout to add a roasty finish to both spirits.
+“It essentially sanded down the rough edges that can come with bourbon,” says Brad Kamphuis, the director of operations for New Holland Brewing in Holland, Michigan.
+He’s referring to his beer barrel bourbon and beer barrel rye, which are aged in barrels that once held the brewery’s popular Dragon’s Milk stout, adding a roasty finish to both spirits.

-The American progenitor of the technique, however, is inarguably Old Potrero, which has long made use of its own whiskey and beer barrels at Anchor Brewing and Hotaling & Co. in San Francisco.
-While Potrero only released 80 cases of its stout-cask-aged whiskey in California last year, the bottling was near 12 years in the making, beginning with two new charred American oak barrels that held rye for five years, then another five with founder Fritz Maytag’s beloved apple brandy.
+The American progenitor of the technique, however, is Old Potrero, which has long made use of its own whiskey and beer barrels at Anchor Brewing and Hotaling & Co. in San Francisco.
+While Potrero only released 80 cases of its stout-cask-aged whiskey, the bottling was nearly 12 years in the making.
+It began with two new charred American oak barrels—one held rye for five years and the other housed founder Fritz Maytag’s beloved apple brandy for five years.
 After that, the barrels snuggled up with stout for a year and finally lingered with the recent Old Potrero malted rye for about four months.

 Others, too, have played around with the idea on a small scale, like Great Lakes Distilling, which stashed its Kinnickinnic blended whiskey for two years in barrels initially used for Milwaukee Brewing Co.’s Admiral Stache Baltic porter.
 It sold out almost instantly after it was released in May 2017.

-While it’s a head-scratcher to think that, with all the myriad barrel finishes the whiskey world dabbles in, more producers haven’t connected the dots.
-But these are seven who have and are worth checking out.
+It’s surprising to think that, with all the myriad barrel finishes the whiskey world dabbles in, more producers haven’t connected the beer-soaked dots.
+But these are six who have and are worth checking out.

-Glenfiddich launched its Experimental Series in the fall of 2016, upping the ante by actually having a beer brewed (and aged in American oak casks) for the purpose of circling those casks back for the whisky.
-Kinsman partnered with Speyside Craft Brewery’s Seb Jones, who brewed several different versions of an IPA for Kinsman to play around with.
+Glenfiddich launched its Experimental Series in the fall of 2016, upping the ante by actually having a beer brewed and aged in American oak casks for the purpose of circling those casks back for the whisky.
+Master Blender Brian Kinsman partnered with Speyside Brewery’s Seb Jones, who brewed several different versions of an IPA for Kinsman to experiment with.
 The result plays up the herbaceous and citrusy notes in the Speyside single malt, rounded out with a little apple and barrel-centric vanilla.

-Trying to capture the wave of American IPA love, Jameson is collaborating with Wicklow Brewery’s Shane Long on this 2017-launched project.
-The barrels Shane fills with his IPA begin at Midleton (of course) and then wind up back with the distiller, where they’re filled with whiskey again, yielding an interesting, snappy finish to the usual mellow-sweet trademark Jameson dram.
+Trying to capture the wave of American IPA love, Jameson collaborated with Wicklow Brewery’s Shane Long on this 2017-launched project.
+The barrels Shane fills with his IPA begin at Midleton and then wind up back with the distiller, where they’re filled with whiskey again, yielding an interesting, snappy finish to the usual mellow-sweet trademark Jameson dram.